 For years, there has been a discussion on integration.
 In 2000, social scientist Paul Scheffer published an influential opinion piece declaring the Dutch multicultural model inadequate.
 This fuelled the conversation on immigration and turned it into one of the main political topics.
 The politician Pim Fortuyn won the 2002 elections and centered his political mandate on immigration.
 He argued that integration needed to be mandatory and that Dutch norms and values should be a part of that process.
 Now, years later, integration is still a topic of discussion.
 For example, politician Dilan Yeşilgöz states that our freedom is being restricted by people in our society who do not have Dutch values.
-Likewise, Prime Minister Dick Schoof talks about an ‘integration problem’, which would be visible in youth committing crimes.
+Likewise, Prime Minister Dick Schoof mentions an ‘integration problem’, which would be visible in youth committing crimes.
 These reflect a broader narrative portraying immigrants as unwilling or unable to integrate.

 The journey of integration for asylum seekers in the Netherlands